THIS IS THE MESSIAH?

 In the 12th century C.E.
 Moshe Maimonides included in his Code of Jewish Law specifically what an individual must accomplish before he is known to be the real Messiah:

 (Mishne Torah Kings 11:4)

-"If a king will arise from the House of David, who is learned in Torah, observant of the commandments, as prescribed by the Written Law and Oral Law, as David his ancestor was, and he will compel all Israel to walk in the way of the Torah, and reinforce the breaches in its observance, and he will fight the wars of G-d, we may presume that he is the Messiah.
+"If a king will arise from the House of David who is learned in Torah, and observant of the commandments as prescribed by the Written and Oral Laws, as King David his ancestor was, and he will compel all Israel to walk in the way of the Torah, and reinforce the breaches in its observance, and he will fight the wars of G-d, we may presume that he is the Messiah.

 If he did not succeed to this degree, or he was killed, he surely is not the Messiah promised in the Torah".

-It is quite obvious that according to Jewish Law and Tradition, the only basis for identifying the Messiah,
+It is quite obvious that according to Jewish Law, and Tradition, the ONLY basis for identifying the Messiah,

 Jesus was definitely NOT him.